fajerjordan/reading-notes/Code-201-Reading-Notes/class-01.md

-## HTML Layout Elements
-Read: 01 - Introductory HTML and JavaScript
+# Read: 01 - Introductory HTML and JavaScript
 All websites use HTML and CSS, but content management systems, blogging software, and e-commerce platforms often add a few more technologies into the mix

 When you visit a website, the web server hosting that site could be anywhere in the world.
 In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.